 Loaded carries (also called farmer’s walks) are exactly what they sound like: Pick up something heavy — a kettlebell, barbell, or dumbbell — then carry it around.
 You can carry weights in both arms or just one at a time.
 These exercises are as simple as they are effective.
 Not only will they up your heart rate, they’ll build muscle strength in your arms and core.

-You can find a spin class at almost any gym, but you don’t need a group for a great workout on a spin bike.
+You can find an indoor cycling class at almost any gym, but you don’t need a group for a great workout.
 By adjusting the resistance levels and incorporating standing to sitting motions, you can control the challenge and intensity of your ride.

 7. Rowing machine